semisquircle/lil-car/README.md

 	- Optimized for Mac OS X 10.7 Lion – macOS 10.14 Mojave

 ## Installation
 Download a compiled version on [Semipedia](https://semiopteryx.github.io/semipedia/chapters/semiware) or the [releases page](https://duckduckgo.com).
 Extract, double-click on the .wdgt file, and drag the widget to your desired location on the Dashboard.
-This will be stored in /Users/{ admin }/Library/Widgets.
+This will be stored in ~/Library/Widgets.

 ## Virtual Machine Instructions
 If you're interested in widgets but you lack access to hardware running an old enough Mac version, I recommend VMWare Fusion or UTM for emulation on a host Mac.
 Apple's [Developer Support](https://support.apple.com/en-us/102662) page provides disk images for 10.7 – 10.12, and a Tiger ISO can be found pretty easily elsewhere.